Last updated on: 10/23/2008 8:41:00 AM PST

 But if we are cruel in refusing to let nature free patients from the trap of technology, we are both cruel and conceptually blind when we refuse to let technology free patients from the trap of nature...
 When we remove machines playing these functional roles from hurting and hopeless patients, we kill those 'trapped by technology.'
 But this is not a bad thing.
 It is bad when we refuse to grant people trapped by nature the same benefit. "

 Dan W. Brock, PhD, Professor of Medical Ethics at Harvard Medical School, argued in his Mar.
-1992 article "Voluntary Active Euthanasia" that appeared in The Hastings Center Report:
+1992 article "Voluntary Active Euthanasia" published in The Hastings Center Report:

 "The belief that doctors do not in fact kill requires the corollary belief that forgoing life-sustaining treatment, whether by not starting or by stopping treatment, is allowing to die, not killing.
 Common though this view is, I shall argue that it is confused and mistaken...